mtna/metasheet/README.md

 - pandas: code for reading data in Python Pandas dataframe
 - rds: JSON format used by MTNA Rich Data Services
 - sts: Stat/Transfer syntax that can be used with the software MTNA SledgeHammer for reading data
-- sql: Various SQL syntaxes.
-Currently supported options includes monetdb, mssql, mysql, postgres, vertica
+- sql: Various SQL syntaxes (monetdb, mssql, mysql, postgres, vertica)

-The package is extendible and additional serializer can easily be created.
+The package is extensible and additional serializers can easily be created.

 Metasheet was initially designed by [Metadata Technology North America](https://www.mtna.us) as an internal utility to facilitate the capture of metadata for bulk loading into its platform repositories.
-It has been transitioned as an open source utility to help support and encourage the adoption of standards and best practices.
+It has been transitioned into an open source utility to support and encourage the adoption of standards and best practices.

 ## How it works